shukik73/shukik73-reviewguard-app/replit.md

 # Overview

 This is a Node.js web application that serves as a Review Request Manager for repair service businesses.
 The application allows business owners to easily send SMS/MMS review requests to customers via Twilio, with support for photo attachments and personalized messages.
-It features a simple, modern web interface for managing customer review requests.
+It features OCR-powered automatic data extraction from repair orders and a simple, modern web interface for managing customer review requests.

 **Date Created**: November 4, 2025
-**Last Updated**: November 4, 2025
+**Last Updated**: November 9, 2025

 # User Preferences